movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 These strategies in combination made it very difficult for my body to heal the midline.
 Probably with time, my pelvic floor would have started to give in too.

-So, what did I do?
+> So, what did I do?

-> I went back all the way to breathing and rebuilt from there.

-1. Inhalation
+1. *I learnt how to spot and avoid bearing down at exhalation* – thinking of lifting up from the base of the torso instead (effort 2/10).

+2. *I focused on improving my thoracic mobility*, so the pressure wouldn't just drop down.

-I focused on improving my thoracic mobility – releasing the erector spinae on a foam roller or rolling over a pool noodle horizontally placed across my back to fit in between the vertebrae and massage the back of the ribs.
+I would release the erector spinae on a foam roller or rolling over a pool noodle horizontally placed across my back to fit in between the vertebrae and massage the back of the ribs.
 Even after minutes of rolling I could already feel more even movement across the torso at inhalation, instead of just my belly inflating.
 Finally, I could “breathe into the lats”!

-1. Exhalation
+3. *I downregulated the external obliques*

-I needed to downregulate the external obliques, so they don’t keep driving the exhalation and pushing the abdominal content down.
+My external obliques were stronger than the internal obliques and the transversus abdominis.
+They kept driving the exhalation and pushing the abdominal content down.

 I practised placing the hands just under the lower ribs and trying to keep this area relaxed while exhaling – using humming sound would help me to reflexively engage the deep abdominal muscles.
-Also, I learnt how to spot and avoid bearing down – thinking of lifting up from the base of the torso at exhalation instead (effort 2/10).

 By rebuilding the foundation, I could stop creating the outward and downward pressure.
 And now I had a much better foundation on which I could build up intensity and impact.

-And this made me think: was I asking the right questions in my postnatal return to exercise?

-I realised that, in the 10+ years of my work with pregnant and postnatal women, I asked little about the pelvic floor.

-> Many seemingly unrelated postnatal symptoms, like diastasis recti, pelvic girdle pain and back pain have to do with pelvic floor muscle coordination.

-And it's not always about the weak muscles that need to be strengthened.
-Pelvic floor symptoms, such as sneeze-pee or leaking at impact, could sometimes be a sign of a tight pelvic floor that gets fatigued and can’t coordinate the tasks.
-Many female athletes indeed have a pelvic floor that is overactive rather than weak, even postnatally.

-Women usually don’t talk about pelvic floors unless you ask.
-Sometimes, it's just too awkward or they just don’t think a musculoskeletal professional is a person who could help them.

-But the thing is, we can.
-The pelvic floor is a sling of muscles that are, as any other striated muscles across the body, meant to generate force.
-They work together with the rest of the musculoskeletal system and respond to training.
-And it’s not just the isolated pelvic floor exercises that count.
-There is evidence that high impact whole-body exercises are at least as effective at training the pelvic floor muscles (Luginbuehl, 2022; Fricke; 2023).

-We need to build multi-disciplinary support networks for mums returning to exercise, and as musculoskeletal specialists we need to do our part.
-We need to ask the right questions to make the mums feel safe and heard and think about their pelvic floors when designing the exercise programmes.
-Pelvic floor health needs to be out of the taboo domain.
-Don’t be afraid to ask!
+4. *I used progressive overload to train all the layers of my abdominal muscles*.

+All these together made a huge shift in my recovery.
+I am finally, no longer postpartum!
+My body is able to manage pressue wall and handle loads without bearing down.

 ### Resources:

-#### Postnatal Return to Sport:

 1. Christopher, S.M., Gallagher, S., Olson, A., Cichowski, S. and Deering, R.E.
 (2022).
 Rehabilitation of the Postpartum Runner: A 4-Phase Approach.
 Journal of Women’s Health Physical Therapy, [online] 46(2), pp.73–86. doi:10.1097/JWH.0000000000000230
 2. Davenport, M. H., Ray, L., Nesdoly, A., Thornton, J., Khurana, R., & McHugh, T. F. (2023).
 We're not Superhuman, We're Human: A Qualitative Description of Elite Athletes' Experiences of Return to Sport After Childbirth.
 Sports medicine (Auckland, N.Z.), 53(1), 269–279. https://doi.org/10.1007/s40279-022-01730-y